 September Festivals in Iceland

 September has plenty of festival fun for your visit to Iceland.
-Around the first weekend of September, usually, you can head down the Southern Peninsula to Reykjanes for the Night of Lights.
+Around the first weekend of September, usually, you can head down Reykjanes Peninsula to Reykjanesbær for the Night of Lights.
 The “night” is the fireworks display, but there are days (and other nights) of music, arts, and family fun.
-Movie buffs can enjoy the glitz and glamor of independent films at the Reykjavik Film Festival, usually scheduled at the end of September to the beginning of October.
+Movie buffs can enjoy the glitz and glamor of independent films at the Reykjavik Film Festival, usually scheduled from the end of September to the beginning of October.
 If you’re up for some college-level partying and live music, check out Októberfest at the University of Iceland.
-Mainly meant as a student event, it’s gotten very popular, but for 2020, it looks like it’s a COVID casualty.
 But there are plenty of other things to do!
 Just ask Your Friend in Reykjavik!

 Iceland in September is Ideal for the Northern Lights

-Catching the northern lights during your visit to Iceland is something you don’t want to miss.
+Catching the Northern Lights during your visit to Iceland is something you don’t want to miss.
 And your chances are even better during the autumn equinox, which occurs around September 21 to 24 every year.
-In 2020, it will be Tuesday, September 22.
-You may think you would get a better light show during the long winter nights, but it’s all about the tilt of the earth.
+You may think you would get a better light show during the long winter nights, but it’s all about the earth’s tilt.
 Without getting too sciencey — during an equinox, the earth is at an ideal angle for catching those solar winds that create the spectacular aurora borealis.
 Even if you don’t make it for the actual night, you can still see some fantastic light shows!

 Best things to do in Iceland in September

 September offers some unique experiences when visiting Iceland.
 It is your last chance of the year to see the Landmannalaugar nature reserve in Iceland’s highlands.
 Plan your trip before it is closed in mid-September and get incredible snaps of colorful reds, blues, yellows, and greens from the minerals in the geothermal pools.